Per Diem Rates

 a. when an employee is authorized by the head of agency to occupy the official residence during the absence from the post of the principal representative; (If the head of agency determines it to be necessary for such an employee to maintain and operate another residence at the post while occupying the official residence, the "usual" and "unusual" expenses (see Sections 411c and 440) of maintaining and operating the official residence may be charged as official residence expenses.);

 b. during periods when no principal representative is assigned to an official residence.
-Periods of time when a principal representative is temporarily absent, including annual and home leave, do not relieve him/her from the requirements of Section 440 for the periods of the absence;
+Periods of time when a principal representative is temporarily absent, including annual and home leave, do not relieve them from the requirements of Section 440 for the periods of the absence;

 c. when the residence of another employee who is acting for the principal representative is temporarily designated as an official residence.
 (See Section 422.)